European Campaign Action Plan

 Influencers as campaigning tool

-Having recourse to 'influencers' is not as such a prohibited campaigning tool from the perspective of the Regulation.
+Having recourse to 'influencers' is not as such a prohibited campaigning tool from the perspective of the Regulation (EU, Euratom) No 1141/2014 (the "Regulation").
 The Authority nonetheless would like to draw attention to the general principle that outsourcing activities of European political parties must not circumvent the rules applicable to European political parties themselves.
 More particularly, the conduct of 'influencers' or other service providers acting within the framework of their contractual relations with a European political party is attributable to the European political party itself.

 This means in particular that the European political party should draw the 'influencers' attention to: